gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   is hosted on CentOS/RHEL 7.

-* For projects that are mirrored between GitSwarm and Git Fusion, the project name can only contain letters, numbers, underscores, periods, dashes, and spaces.
+* For projects that are mirrored between GitSwarm and Git Fusion, the GitSwarm project name can only contain letters, numbers, underscores, periods, and dashes.
 Project names must begin with a letter, number, or underscore.

   Any projects that were originally created within the Helix Versioning